-All students living in merrill and dakin as well as first-year/first-semester mod students are required to be on the full meal plan.
+For the 2020-2021 academic year, full block meal plans are required of students living in Dakin or Merrill.
+Students living in Enfield, Greenwich or Prescott are required to have a 75-block meal plan per semester.
 Meal plans are subject to change each year, and information about meal plan options is available from the dining services office or the dining options, meal plans, and bookstore purchases page.
-Meal plans are not transferable and are to be used only by the meal plan holder.
-Students must have their meal card to enter the dining commons.
+Block meal plans are nontransferable.
+Block meals taken at the Kern cafe or Prescott Tavern are processed as meal swaps (see below).
+Students must have their Onecard to enter the dining commons or to use their block meal plans at the Kern cafe or Prescott Tavern.
 Students will be asked to retrieve their card if they arrive without it.

 Entering and Exiting Dining Commons

-Everyone entering the dining commons is required to wear a shirt and shoes at all times.
+Everyone entering the dining commons is required to wear a shirt, shoes and a mask at all times.
 We ask that all clothes be clean to ensure proper sanitation.

 Students with food and dining-related disabilities are encouraged to work directly with dining services and the office of accessibility resources and services (OARS).
 Most dietary needs can be addressed by working directly with dining services to identify available options.
 Students can concurrently pursue the formal accommodation request process with OARS to identify need for accommodation not able to be accommodated directly with support from Dining Services.